quicwg/base-drafts/draft-ietf-quic-recovery.md

 #### Ignoring Loss of Undecryptable Packets

-During the handshake, the keys to remove packet protection may not yet be available when the packet arrives.
+During the handshake, some packet protection keys might not be available when the packet arrives.
 In particular, Handshake and 0-RTT packets will not be processable until the Initial flight arrives and 1-RTT packets will not be processable until the handshake completes.
 Implementations MAY